payalkanyan/payalkanyan/README.md

 💻 I possess a diverse skill set that allows me to not only work on blockchain projects but also create stunning UIs for websites.

-📫 Feel free to connect with me via Email: [Your Email Address]
+📫 Feel free to connect with me via Email: payal@ch.iitr.ac.in